 LEXINGTON, Ky.
-(WKYT) - Late this year, Fayette County's needle exchange program broke an attendance record.
-Staff at the program had 214 people come in to exchange dirty needles for clean ones.
+(WKYT) - Late this year, Fayette County's needle exchange program broke a daily attendance record as 214 people come in to exchange dirty needles for clean ones.

-He said he's known two people that have overdosed and died, and also been regular visitors at the exchange.
+Moses said he's known two people that have overdosed and died, and also been regular visitors at the exchange.
 But he also knows he's saving lives by supplying people with clean ways to administer drugs until they are ready to get sober.

-"We've learned to be able to determine how close someone is to being ready and how much we can nudge them without being too agressive, because the rules of our program say we're not going to force you to do anything you do not want to do."
+"We've learned to be able to determine how close someone is to being ready and how much we can nudge them without being too aggressive, because the rules of our program say we're not going to force you to do anything you do not want to do," Moses said.